-The Envision Protocol
+3.2 The Envision Protocol

 Holistic sustainability protocols for infrastructure are slowly catching on in the global infrastructure construction industry, while they have become a methodological asset in the building industry (LEED, Green Building Council, etc.).
-There are different reasons for this situation: the infrastructure construction industry has been so far conservative and, as infrastructure belongs more often to public owners, safety, cost control and operational performance are still the drivers when it comes to choose and size construction processes (especially through public procurement).
-Some Western Countries (UK, Germany, Australia, US) started to develop dedicated frameworks after 2010 [see Holt (2011) and Holt et al. (2009)] and one among them, the voluntary Envision protocol developed in US by the Institute for Sustainable Infrastructures in collaboration with Harvard University [Institute for Sustainable Infrastructure, 2018], is taking over in Italy as a sector reference, with examples in various leading infrastructure systems: railway, electric grid, renewables, power generation, roads and highways, urban subways, etc..
+There are different reasons for this situation: the infrastructure construction industry has been so far conservative and, as infrastructure belongs more often to public owners, safety, cost control and operational performance are still the drivers when it comes to chose and size construction processes (especially through public procurement).
+Some Western Countries (UK, Germany, Australia, US) started to develop dedicated frameworks after 2010 [see Holt (2011) and Holt et al. (2009), Damians et al. (2019)] and one among them, the voluntary Envision protocol developed in US by the Institute for Sustainable Infrastructure, 2018], is taking over in Italy as a sector reference, with examples in various leading infrastructure systems: railway, electric grid, renewables, power generation, roads and highways, urban subways, etc..